Infineon/mtb-example-psoc4-msc-capsense-csd-button-tuning/README.md

 The project uses the [CAPSENSE&trade; middleware](https://github.com/Infineon/capsense) (see ModusToolbox&trade; software user guide for more details on selecting a middleware).
 See [AN85951 – PSoC&trade; 4 and PSoC&trade; 6 MCU CAPSENSE&trade; design guide](https://www.infineon.com/an85951) for more details on CAPSENSE&trade; features and usage.

-The [ModusToolbox&trade; software](https://www.infineon.com/ModusToolbox) provides a GUI-based tuner application for debugging and tuning the CAPSENSE&trade; system.
+The [ModusToolbox&trade;](https://www.infineon.com/ModusToolbox) provides a GUI-based tuner application for debugging and tuning the CAPSENSE&trade; system.
 The *CAPSENSE&trade; tuner* application works with EZI2C and UART communication interfaces.
 This project has an SCB block configured in EZI2C mode to establish communication with the on-board KitProg, which in turn enables reading the CAPSENSE&trade; raw data by the CAPSENSE&trade; tuner.
 See [EZI2C - Peripheral settings](#resources-and-settings).

 The CAPSENSE&trade; data structure that contains the CAPSENSE&trade; raw data is exposed to the CAPSENSE&trade; tuner by setting up the I2C communication data buffer with the CAPSENSE&trade; data structure.
 This enables the tuner to access the CAPSENSE&trade; raw data for tuning and debugging CAPSENSE&trade;.

-The successful tuning of the button is indicated by an LED in the pioneer kit: the LED is turned ON when the finger touches the button and turned OFF when the finger is removed from the button.
+The successful tuning of the button is indicated by an LED in the pioneer kit; the LED is turned ON when the finger touches the button and turned OFF when the finger is removed from the button.

-### Steps to setup the VDDA supply voltage in device configurator
+### Steps to setup the VDDA supply voltage in Device configurator

-1. Open device configurator from the Quick panel.
+1. Open Device configurator from the Quick panel.

 2. Go to the **System** tab.
 Select the **Power** resource, and set the set the VDDA value under **Operating conditions** as shown in **Figure 29**.

    **Figure 29.
-Setting the VDDA supply in system tab of device configurator**
+Setting the VDDA supply in System tab of device configurator**

    <img src="images/vdda-settings.png" alt="Figure 29"/>

 **Note**: [PSoC&trade; 4100S Max pioneer kit](https://www.infineon.com/CY8CKIT-041S-MAX) has two onboard regulators 3.3V and 5V.
 To use 3.3V, place the jumper J10 at positions 2 and 3.
-See the kit user guide for more details.
+See the Kit user guide for more details.

 ### Resources and settings